s-baumann/StochasticIntegrals.jl/docs/src/index.md

 Where Z and W are Brownian Motions.

-We first write the integrands as multivariate functions:
+We first write the integrands as univariate functions:
 ```
 using StochasticIntegrals
-using MultivariateFunctions
+using UnivariateFunctions
 A_integrand = PE_Function(1.0,0.0,0.0,2)
 B_integrand = PE_Function(5.0,0.0,0.0,1)
 C_integrand = PE_Function(1.0,-1.0,5.0,0)